-We run an ever-increasing number of special services, some by doctors, some by nurses, some by both and some by our pharmacist.
+We run an ever-increasing number of special services, these are carried out by doctors, nurses, our pharmacist and the medical support team.
 Currently we provide:-

 Joint Injections and Dermatology Lesions